 Photographs and Paintings | A visual journey through Chios’ maritime past, featuring photographs and paintings of ships, sailors, and seascapes. |

-- Accessibility: The museum is wheelchair accessible, with ramps and elevators available for visitors with mobility issues.
+- Accessibility: Fully wheelchair accessible with ramps and elevators

 For more information, visit the official website of the museum or contact them directly at chiosnauticalmuseum.gr